 Leave Barrow, retracing steps along same path downhill.
 At path T-

 Q2.
-According to the information board, what is the walking time from the Sanctuary to West Kennet Long Barrow?
+According to the information board, what is the walking time from the Sanctuary to Windmill Hill?

 Return through gate and cross busy main road (A4) [care] into car park opposite.
 [ALTERNATIVE START POINT WITH FREE PARKING] You are now at the start of the Ridgeway National Trail.
 Follow Ridgeway track through wooden gate and continue for 700m.
-At a track junction, by post with green National Trust acorn emblem, take the left fork on By Way towards a clump of trees (National Trust Barrows).
+At a track junction, by Ridgeway signpost with white acorn emblems, turn left on Byway towards a clump of trees (National Trust Barrows).
 Bear right on unfenced track passing trees on left.
 At the end of the second large field on left hand side after the clump, you come to two large metal gates [usually open].
 Turn left, following direction of blue National Trust footpath arrow on wooden post, onto wide grass path along edge of field by fence.
 At corner of field go through gap in hedge and continue in same direction alongside fence and hedge in next field to reach minor road.
 Cross road.

 Q3.
 On wooden finger board, how far is it on foot to Silbury Hill?

 Turn right through a new wooden gate and continue along wide grass path parallel